How should collectors protect their coins?

 Hurricane Harvey made landfall in the Houston area last week and the damage is catastrophic.
 Millions are affected, and dozens have lost their lives.

 In July of 2010, conservation specialist Susan L. Maltby laid out options for protecting your coins when disasters like these occur.

 Here’s what she suggests:

+How can collectors determine a coin’s value when price guides assign it different values?
 Also in this week’s print issue, we learn of the first report of a 2017 doubled die variety, found on a Lincoln cent.

 It is important to plan for a disaster and know how to respond if one occurs.